xoxms/JDA-Base/README.md

 <hr>

 <strong>Reminder</strong>
-- No Slash Command Support For Now
+- No Slash Command Support For Now (you need to code it yourself, no slash command manager)

 <hr>